tezosmiami/hicetnunc/README.md

 This magicCity version - live since the day after first shutdown of hicetnunc.xyz - is a forked continuation of the original experiment here now also envisioned as a decentralized communications system.

-Currently, a peer to peer mesh network and Nostr protocol offer direct connection and interaction between active participants.
+Currently, a peer to peer mesh network offers direct connection and interaction between active participants - and Nostr protocol provides decentralized storage for encrypted direct messages.